If you're looking for the world's best ski mountain, you just may have found it in Baldy.

-Sun Valley was aptly named because its brilliant sun shines 80 percent of the ski season in an azur blue sky.
-After all, it was "winter sports under a summer sun" that put Sun Valley on the map nearly 75 years ago.
+Sun Valley was aptly named because its brilliant sun shines 80 percent of the ski season in an azure blue sky.
+After all, it was "winter sports under a summer sun" that put Sun Valley on the map almost 85 years ago.

 Bald Mountain can be accessed at River Run on the south and Warm Springs on the north.
 During the winter, finely appointed day lodges, a total of 12 lifts, including the new Roundhouse Gondola and 66 varied runs await on either side of the mountain.
 Bald Mountain's seemingly endless runs stretch 2,054 acres to the edges of the Sawtooth National Forest and slide another 3,400 vertical feet, top to bottom.
-During the summer, the world famous mountain is open to sightseers and adventurers, whether you want a relaxing day among the wildflowers, or a challenging journey through the rugged beauty of Idaho's wilderness.
-Baldy, as it is affectionately called, offers nearly 28 miles of hiking and biking trails.
+During the summer, the world-famous mountain is open to sightseers and adventurers, whether you want a relaxing day among the wildflowers or a challenging journey through the rugged beauty of Idaho's wilderness.
+Baldy, as it is affectionately called by the locals, offers nearly 28 miles of hiking and biking trails.
 Feel free to tackle the trails yourself, or take along one of our expert guides to point out all the little things that make the Bald Mountain experience so unique.

-Location: 1-1/2 Miles West of the Sun Valley Village
+Location: 1.5 miles west of the Sun Valley Village

 Warm Springs, named for the warm bubbling water at the base of the lift, is a great area of the mountain for the intermediate skier who needs a little more time to move on to the advanced stage.
 Filled with more difficult runs, Warm Springs glows in the afternoon sunshine.
 The top of the area is home to Warm Springs Face and most difficult runs International and Limelight.
 Halfway down, skiers can decide which of the more difficult runs they want to venture on ranging from Brick's Island to Cozy.